boku-ilen/geodot-plugin/README.md

 3. Generate the GDNative C++ bindings: `scons platform=<platform> generate_bindings=yes` (in `godot-cpp`)

-### RasterTileExtractor
+#### RasterTileExtractor

-The RasterTileExtractor is a separate CMake project.
-CLion is recommended for development; for building, CMake is enough.
+The RasterTileExtractor is a separate C++ project.
+It is a library which is used by Geodot, so it must be built before compiling the plugin iteself.
+It is built using CMake with the provided `CMakeLists.txt`.

-### VectorExtractor
+#### VectorExtractor

 Same as RasterTileExtractor.

 ### Geodot-Plugin

 Run `scons platform=<platform>` in the root directory.
-The compiled plugin and the RasterTileExtractor library dependency will be placed in the demo project. (`<platform>` must be replaced with your platform, e.g. `linux`.)
+The compiled plugin and the dependencies which were compiled beforehand will be placed in the demo project. (`<platform>` must be replaced with your platform, e.g. `linux`.)

 ### Packaging